Virginia

 • Spots: 50,040

-• Description from medicaid.gov: Provides adult day health care, personal assistance services, respite care services, services facilitation, assistive technology, environmental modifications, personal emergency response system (PERS), private duty nursing, transition services for aged individuals, disabled, and technology dependent, all ages.
+• Description from medicaid.gov: Provides adult day health care, personal assistance services, respite care, services facilitation, assistive technology, environmental modifications, personal emergency response system, private duty nursing, and transition services to individuals ages 65 or older, individuals with physical or other disabilities ages 0-64 years, and individuals who are technology dependent ages 0 or older who meet a hospital or nursing facility level of care.
+This waiver operates with a concurrent 1915(b)(1), 1915(b)(4), and 1115 authority.

 • Online State Information: Commonwealth Coordinated Care Plus